NTTLimitedRD/CaaSDeploy/README.md

 * **required**: An optional value indicating whether the parameter is required.
 The default is _true_.
 * **minLength**: An optional value specifiyng the minimum string length.
 * **maxLength**: An optional value specifiyng the maximum string length.
+* **enum**: An optional array of allowed values.
+* **value**: The default value (optional).

+**outputParameters** defines an optional list of parameters which will be returned to the hosting application.
+The value property usually uses $resources macros to extract and return details of deployed resources.

 **resources** contains an array with the list of resources to be deployed.
 Each element in the array has the following properties.